gradientbear/notion-assistant-alexa-skill/README.md

-# Notion Data Alexa Skill
+# Notion Data Alexa Skill (MVP)

-A private, premium Alexa Skill integrated with Notion API for voice-first task management and productivity tracking.
+A voice-first Alexa Skill integrated with Notion API for task management.
+This MVP version focuses on core CRUD operations for managing tasks in your Notion workspace.

-## 🎯 Features
+## 🎯 MVP Features

-- **Brain Dump**: Add multiple tasks via voice in a multi-turn conversation
+- **Add Tasks**: Create new tasks in your Notion Tasks database
-- **Priority List**: Get top 3 priority tasks sorted by priority and due date
+- **List Tasks**: View your tasks with various filters (all, pending, completed, by priority, etc.)
-- **Focus Timer**: 25-minute Pomodoro timer with automatic Notion logging
+- **Update Tasks**: Mark tasks as complete or update their status
-- **Energy Tracker**: Log energy levels (1-10) mapped to Low/Medium/High
+- **Delete Tasks**: Remove tasks from your Notion database
-- **Schedule**: View today's tasks and overdue items
+- **Connection Status**: Check if your Notion connection is working

-- **Shopping List**: Add, read, and mark shopping items as complete
+> **Note**: This is an MVP version focusing on core task CRUD operations.
+Additional features (Brain Dump, Focus Timer, Energy Tracker, etc.) are available in the codebase but disabled for MVP.

 ## 📁 Project Structure